pryley/blackbar/readme.txt

 - Added a console tab (replaces the Errors tab, see the FAQ on how to use)
 - Fixed SQL execution time filter
 - Fixed miscellaneous styling issues
+- Press ESC to close the blackbar panel
 - Updated activation requirements check

 = 1.2.0 (2018-04-23) =